Civil Partnership Act

 What are civil partnerships?

 Civil partnerships were developed to give same sex couples the same legal status, rights and responsibilities as those given to opposite sex couples through marriage.
 These were given without the religious associations of marriage.
 Civil partnerships give same sex couple partners a secure legal status in matters like life insurance, pensions, inheritance and caring for their partner’s children.
-They provide a legal basis for a partner to be respected as the next of kin in hospitals and within families.
+There They provide a legal basis for a partner to be respected as the next of kin in hospitals and within families.

 What has happened since 2005?